 4. Visit Cardiff Castle For Amazing History

-Situated in the city centre, just off the main shopping street, Cardiff castle is a medieval castle and Victorian Gothic revival mansion.
+If you have a rainy day, of which Wales has many you may be looking for something to do to avoid the Cardiff weather.
+Situated in the city centre, just off the main shopping street, Cardiff Castle is a medieval castle and Victorian Gothic revival mansion.
 Throughout the year be sure to check out the event listings on their website, for special Welsh banquets, medieval battle re-enactments and jousting events.
-A great place to visit for history lovers everywhere.

 5. A Night (Or Day) At The Museums